 UWM students: Discuss the latest astronomical discoveries and make some of your own!
-Control the world's largest radio telescope from the Astronomy Remote Command Center!
-Visit observatories near and far!
-Join the discussion, or work for $10/hour.
+Join the discussion, or work for $12/hour.

 A series of informal public lectures aimed at anyone interested in getting a taste of modern science, all from the comfort of your local coffee shop.
 Members of the Leonard E Parker Center for Cosmology, Gravitational and Astrophysics will guide you through the interesting, unusual, and sometimes bizarre concepts that guide the modern understanding of our universe.
 At the end of each lecture, we hope to have rekindled or ignited a passion for astrophysics!